 - Hepatitis B: Hepatitis B is one of the causes of the development of liver cancer.
 The hepatitis B vaccine is recommended for adults having a high risk — such as adults who are sexually active but are not in a mutually monogamous relationship, people who use intravenous drugs, men who have sex with men, people with sexually transmitted infections

 Get regular medical care

-Regular self-exams and screenings in regular interval of times can prove beneficial for easy identification of cancer like cancer of the skin, colon, cervix and breast.
+Regular self-exams and screenings at regular intervals of times can prove beneficial for easy identification of cancer like cancer of the skin, colon, cervix, and breast.